 Over Shirley’s extensive career, she continued to observe the world around her.
 While her ‘street photographs’ may epitomise her career, there are other bodies of work taken over several decades, equal in quiet poetic drama and everyday humour.
 Over the coming years, we aim to introduce audiences to new bodies of work including children, older women, people with their pets, jazz clubs and much more.

-We have two new publications due out later this year.
-Without a Trace by Shirley Baker launches in September 2018 and Dog Show by Shirley Baker launches in October 2018.
+We have two current publications: Without a Trace by Shirley Baker which launched in September 2018 and Dog Show by Shirley Baker which launched in October 2018.
+Shirley Baker is also the main photographer in Paradise Street by Hoxton Mini Press.

 This website is an evolving place in which to find out more about Shirley Baker and her work; we hope you will return to it often.
-We will feature the latest exhibitions, publications and a range of prints for sale.
+We will feature the latest exhibitions, and publications.
+If you are interested in purchasing an original Shirley Baker print please contact her daughter Nan.